tanghaibao/jcvi/README.rst

     * Heatmap from csv file.

 - ``utils``
-    Data structures to simplify programming tasks.
-Most of the scripts are derived from ideas in the public domain, and are commonly used by other
-    modules:

     * Grouper can be used as disjoint set data structure.
     * range contains common range operations, like overlap and chaining.